Wedding planner: Payments

 The fees depend upon the services provided.
 Planners generally charge either a percentage of the total wedding cost, or a flat fee.
-As of 2008, wedding planners typically consist of 15% of the wedding's total cost.
 Wedding planners can charge an hourly wage, depending on which part of the country they conduct their services in.
 The rate also depends on how much experience the wedding planner has had.

 Training

 Various wedding planning courses are available to those who wish to pursue the career.

 In popular culture

 The 2001 comedy The Wedding Planner with Jennifer Lopez and Matthew McConaughey is about the busy life of a wedding planner who falls in love with one of her clients.
-Also, many TV shows that have branched from wedding planning, such as TLC's Say Yes to the Dress.
-This is a reality show that follows brides as they shop at the prestigious Kleinfeld's for their perfect wedding dress.
-Another show is 'My Fair Wedding' with celebrity party planner David Tutera.

-More recently, Bollywood film Band Baaja Baaraat is about marriage planners falling in love.
+The 2010 Bollywood film Band Baaja Baaraat is about marriage planners falling in love.
 Ranveer Singh made his debut with this film and won Best Debutant at several awards.
 The film had a successful run at the theaters.

 The 2011 Hong Kong television drama Only You tells the stories of a fictional wedding services agency and their clients.